dustalov/evalica/README.md

 $ pip install maturin
 $ maturin develop --extras dev,docs,gradio
 ```

+It is also possible to omit the Rust-accelerated routines via `pip install --no-binary evalica`.

 We welcome pull requests on GitHub: <https://github.com/dustalov/evalica>.
 To contribute, fork the repository, create a separate branch for your changes, and submit a pull request.